sandeeeeppp/KOSS-selection-task/README.md

-Overview

-This repository contains a presentation on Memory Management, comparing Manual Memory Management, Garbage Collection (GC), and Rust's Ownership Model.
-It explores their mechanisms, advantages, disadvantages, and real-world use cases, with a focus on ensuring memory safety and performance optimization.
+This repository consists of a presentation on Garbage Collection which breifly touches Manual Memory Management,Garbage Collection (GC), and Rust's Ownership Model.
+It also delves into their mechanisms, pros & cons and real word use cases.
-Contents

     Memory Management Techniques: